py-bots/autopylot/README.md

 <br>

-> ### Auto-Pylot is currently supported on Windows only !
+> ### My-AutoPylot is currently supported on Windows only !
 (For macOS and Linux : Comming soon.)

 ## Windows :

-* Auto-Pylot is compatible with both Windows 10 and Windows 11.
+* My-AutoPylot is compatible with both Windows 10 and Windows 11.
 * Installing on a Windows PC is a breeze.
 * Make certain that Python 3.8 or Python 3.9 is installed.
 * Then, from the command prompt, execute the following command.

     ```
-    pip install -U auto-pylot
+    pip install -U my-autopylot
     ```

 # Importing

 <br>

-> ### Auto-Pylot can be accessed using one of two methods.
+> ### My-AutoPylot can be accessed using one of two methods.

 ## Windows :

-* ### Terminal : Opens a Python interpreter using the command " import auto-pylot as ap "
+* ### Terminal : Opens a Python interpreter using the command " import my-autopylot as ap "

     ```
     ap_py
     ```
-* ### Code Editor or IDE : Import Auto-Pylot first, and then run the file in Python.
+* ### Code Editor or IDE : Import My-AutoPylot first, and then run the file in Python.

     ```
     # ap_bot.py

-    import auto-pylot as cf
+    import my_autopylot as ap

     ap.windows_launch_app('notepad')
     ```